marklindsey11/hashgraph/mainnet/mainnet-nodes/node-requirements/README.md

   * TCP Port 50111 open to 0.0.0.0/0
   * TCP Port 50211 open to 0.0.0.0/0
   * TCP Port 50212 open to 0.0.0.0/0
-  * TCP Port 80 open egress to 0.0.0.0/0 (for Ubuntu OS package repository connectivity)
+  * TCP Port 80 open egress to 0.0.0.0/0 \(for OS package repository connectivity\)
-  * TCP Port 443 open egress to 0.0.0.0/0
+  * TCP Port 443 open egress to 0.0.0.0/0 \(for OS package repository connectivity\)
+  * UDP Port 123 open ingress and egress to 0.0.0.0/0 (for NTP pool synchronization of system time)

 Proxy Connectivity